 Violent protests can occur in Kampala and other parts of Uganda.
 Avoid large gatherings, political rallies and demonstrations and monitor radio and other local media for updated advice.

-Clashes in Kasese district: In November 2016, clashes between armed groups and security forces in the vicinity of Kasese, in Uganda's west, resulted in some 50 people reported killed.
+Clashes in Kasese district: In November 2016, clashes between armed groups and security forces in the vicinity of Kasese, in Uganda's west, with a significant number of deaths and injuries reported.
 Clashes throughout 2016 have resulted in a number of deaths.
 We continue to advise Australians to reconsider travel in the area due to the volatile security environment.

-Areas bordering South Sudan: We strongly advise you not to travel to within 50 kilometres of the border with South Sudan because of the serious risk of banditry and crime in these areas.
+Areas bordering South Sudan: Do not travel to within 50 kilometres of the border with South Sudan because of the serious risk of banditry and crime in these areas.

 The Lord's Resistance Army (LRA) is no longer active in Uganda but continues to operate in neighbouring Democratic Republic of the Congo (DRC) and Central African Republic.
 The LRA is believed to have been responsible for several attacks that killed or wounded foreign aid workers in the past.
 Further attacks could occur.
 There is a military presence in north western Uganda, especially the areas bordering South Sudan and the DRC.
 While de-mining operations are continuing in northern Uganda, landmines remain a danger for travellers.

-Border with Democratic Republic of the Congo: We advise you to reconsider your need to travel to within 50 kilometres of Uganda's border with the DRC, due to the risk of banditry and cross-border attacks by rebel groups.
+Border with Democratic Republic of the Congo: Reconsider travel to within 50 kilometres of Uganda's border with the DRC, due to the risk of banditry and cross-border attacks by rebel groups.
 The situation over the border in the DRC is extremely unstable and attacks can occur without notice.
-We strongly advise you not to take gorilla trekking tours that cross into the DRC.
+Do not take gorilla trekking tours that cross into the DRC.

-If you choose to visit Uganda's national parks, despite our warning on some areas, we strongly recommend the use of reputable, registered tour operators and closely follow park regulations.
+If you choose to visit Uganda's national parks, despite our warning on some areas, closely follow park regulations and use reputable, registered tour operators.
 Violence against tourists has occurred and security circumstances can change with little warning.
 The

 Ugandan Wildlife Authority has more information on travelling to national parks, including fees.